Phase Diagram of Stability for Massive Scalars in Anti-de Sitter Spacetime: Review

 We solve the Klein-Gordon evolution equations (\ref{evoleqns},\ref{KGequation}) and Einstein constraint equations (\ref{deltaDeriv},\ref{massDeriv}) numerically using methods similar to those of \cite{1308.1235} on a spatial grid of $2^n+1$ grid points; we discuss the convergence properties of our code in the appendix.
 We denote the approximate horizon position $x_H$ and formation time $t_H$ by the first point such that $A(x_H,t_H)\leq 2^{7-n}$.
 In detail, we evolve the system in time using a 4th-order Runge-Kutta stepper and initially use a 4th-order Runge-Kutta spatial integrator at resolution $n=14$.
 If necessary, we switch to a 5th-order Dormand-Prince spatial integrator and increase resolution near horizon formation.
 Due to time constraints, we do not increase the resolution beyond $n=21$ for any particular calculation; if a higher resolution would be required to track horizon formation for a given amplitude, we exclude that amplitude.

 To determine the stability class of initial data with a given width $\sigma$, we allow evolutions to run to a maximum time of $t_{lim}=500$ in AdS units, so $t_{lim}$ is a lower limit for $t_H$ for amplitudes that do not form a horizon within that time.
-Normally, however, if the initial data appears unstable, we only evolve amplitudes with $t_H\lesssim 0.6t_{lim}$; this is partly to save computational resources and partly to distinguish stable evolutions from collapsing ones.
-For unstable or metastable initial data, we find the best fit of the form $t_H=a \epsilon^{-p}+b$ to evolutions with $t_H>t_{fit}$, where $t_{fit}$ is a constant time chosen such that amplitudes with evolutions that last longer are usually roughly perturbative; in practice, $t_{fit}=60$ gives results close to the perturbative result $p=2$ for evolutions expected to be unstable from the literature, but we will also consider $t_{fit}=80,100$ as described below.
+Normally, however, if the initial data appear unstable, we only evolve amplitudes with $t_H\lesssim 0.6t_{lim}$; this is partly to save computational resources and partly to distinguish stable evolutions from collapsing ones.
+For unstable or metastable initial data, we find the best fit of the form $t_H=a \epsilon^{-p}+b$ to evolutions with $t_H>t_{fit}$, where $t_{fit}$ is a constant time chosen such that amplitudes with evolutions that last longer are usually roughly perturbative;\footnote{The power law plus constant fits the leading and first subleading contribution to $t_H$ in a perturbative expansion in $\epsilon$, and we have found that the subleading term is typically not negligible in the computationally accessible regime.} in practice, $t_{fit}=60$ gives results close to the perturbative result $p=2$ for evolutions expected to be unstable from the literature, but we will also consider $t_{fit}=80,100$ as described below.
+In other words, since a given amplitude $\epsilon$ may be in the perturbative scaling regime for one set of initial data but nonperturbative for another, we compare initial data at similar horizon formation times (addressing the onset of perturbative behavior).
+Choosing $t_{fit}$ as above gives consistent values of the fit parameters for the three values of $t_{fit}$ for the largest and smallest initial data widths, which are unstable.